pBread/Entity-Query/README.md

 # Motivation

 Searching/filtering/finding records is one of the most common frontend tasks.
-And yet, one of the most common causes of bugs and performance issues – especially w/frameworks, like React, where the UI is driven from state.
+However, it remains one of the more tedious and cognitively heavy aspects of building an app.

 MoSearch is designed to allow developers to search/filter/find records in a simple, performant and unobtrusive manner.